HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: Conclusions

 Unlike prior work, we have highlighted that ML-based data assimilation methods can be developed independently from the forecast models.
-Partly out of convenience, but also to control various confounding factors, we have decided to use off-the-shelf forecasts such as Microsoft's Aurora and FourCastNet3 for our end-to-end forecasts.
+Partly out of convenience, but also to control various confounding factors, we have decided to use off-the-shelf forecasts such as FourCastNet3 and Microsoft's Aurora for our end-to-end forecasts.
 Importantly, we compare the performance of all forecasts both when initialized from ERA5 as well as from our own initializations, using probabilistic metrics when available.
 Compared to initializing from ERA5, our initializations degrade accurate forecast lead times by about 12-24 hours, depending on the field.
 This is consistent with our finding that our initial error for the state estimation task versus ERA5 is at least 50\% larger than the ERA5-HRES difference, which we argue should serve as an upper bound for an ERA5 emulator.
 Nonetheless, a review of the literature reveals that our model is at the forefront of ML DA approaches both in terms of initial and forecast error, especially if one focuses on probabilistic metrics of already-smooth fields like Z500, which are harder to ``cheat'' by making the forecast or reference blurry (see Section \ref{sec:scoring-choice}).
-Quantitatively, for Z500 (with respect to ERA5), HealDA reduces initial-condition RMSE by 24\% relative to Aardvark and 41\% relative to FuXi Weather, with corresponding reductions of 28\% and 17\% in 5-day forecast RMSE when coupled with FCN3 (Table~\ref{tab:da_comparison}).
+Quantitatively, using HealDA (L1), the checkpoint fine-tuned using only Level~1 inputs (see Section~\ref{sec:lvl2-ablation}), Z500 initial-condition RMSE is reduced by 20\% relative to Aardvark and 38\% relative to FuXi Weather, with corresponding reductions of 26\% and 15\% in 5-day forecast RMSE when coupled with FCN3 (Table~\ref{tab:da_comparison}).